 “That was amazing!”
 Valon gushed as he walked with Alexei and their guards back to the Main Palace.
 “The speed the kids had when dodging and forming attacks.
 The strength that one kid had when he threw that flaming boulder at the teacher.
 It was incredible!
 They were definitely talented,” Valon commented to Alexei.

 “Indeed.
 They seemed above the normal level their peers fall into.
-Perhaps some of them might come to train in the here in the future,” Alexei said as they separated from their guards as soon as they stepped through the front doors, the guards on duty bowing deeply.
+Perhaps some of them might come to train here in the future,” Alexei said as they separated from their guards once they stepped through the front doors, the guards on duty bowing deeply.

 “Thank you so much for taking me.
 It was great,” Valon said seriously, pausing on the empty stairwell.
 Alexei looked back surprised, then his face softened and he smiled fondly.

 “You are welcome, my dear,” he rumbled, stepping back down to Valon’s level to press a kiss to Valon’s curls.
 He then cupped Valon’s chin and tilted it up, meeting his lips with his own.
 Valon twisted his hands in the outer layer of Alexei’s robe, pulling himself closer without breaking the kiss, then pulled away abruptly.
 A smug grin crossed his face as Alexei leaned forward, his mouth trailing after Valon’s with his eyes still closed.